curl/curl/docs/CURLDOWN.md

 All curldown files *must* have all the headers present and at least one `See-also:` entry specified.

+If the man page is for section 3 (library related).
+The `Protocol` list must contain at least one protocol, which can be `*` if the option is virtually for everything.
+If `*` is used, it must be the only listed protocol.
+Recognized protocols are either URL schemes (in uppercase) or `TLS`.

 Following the header in the file, is the manual page using markdown-like
 syntax: